adinata15/wiridis_intern/docs/html_css_sass.md

 [`node-sass`](https://www.npmjs.com/package/node-sass): allow usage of sass functions on node file

 [`csso-loader`](https://github.com/sandark7/csso-loader): minify/compress file size
+> Note: This is recommended compared to other minifiers as `csso` is shown to be the one which perform generally well in all aspects, shown [`here`](https://goalsmashers.github.io/css-minification-benchmark/)

 [`mini-css-extract-plugin`](https://webpack.js.org/plugins/mini-css-extract-plugin/): extract CSS to seperate files

 [`purge-css`](https://www.npmjs.com/package/purgecss-webpack-plugin): purify/removed unused classes
+> Note: This is recommended compared to other purifiers as explained [`here`](https://purgecss.com/comparison.html)

 [`autoprefixer`](https://github.com/postcss/autoprefixer): polyfill code for older browser compatibility